VCurry20/-pands-problem-sheet/README.md

 > File - [collatz.py](https://github.com/VCurry20/-pands-problem-sheet/blob/main/collatz.py)

 > Objective - Write a program that asks users to input a positive integer and outputs a list of successive values - successive values calculated as follows - if even divide by two, if odd multiply by three and add one.
-Program stops at zero.
+Program stops at one.

 > Input - 10